 - Congestion – Clogged pores, enlarged pores – or pores that appear larger because they have a build up of oil/dirt/debris in them.

 - Acne – Where congestion, oil, dry skin, or flakes are, acne isn’t far behind.

 - Skin that doesn’t feel moisturized… no matter how much moisturizer you use

-- Skin that absorbs moisturizer quickly yet… still feels like it could use another big helping of moisturizer later in day (or night)
+- Skin that absorbs moisturizer quickly yet… still feels like it could use another big helping of moisturizer later in the day (or night)

 Does your skin have the telltale signs of dehydration?

 Start by figuring out what the best hydrator is for your skin!